jgarner/test-rebase-squash/README.md

 `git rebase -i Head~4` for 4 last commits

+fyi can use `git log` to get relevant logs

 # commit

 - `git add *`
 - `git commit -m "my message`
 - `git push origin branch_name`

+fyi can use `git status` to see changes